Militereum/Militereum/README.md

 * supports Ethereum and many other chains, including Polygon and BNB Chain
 * available for [Windows](https://github.com/svanas/Militereum/releases/latest/download/Windows.zip) and [macOS](https://github.com/svanas/Militereum/releases/latest/download/macOS.zip)

+## Setup

 ## License

 Distributed under the [GNU AGP v3.0](https://github.com/svanas/Militereum/blob/master/LICENSE) with [Commons Clause](https://commonsclause.com/) license.

+## Disclaimer

+Militereum is provided free of charge.
+There is no warranty.
+The authors do not assume any responsibility for bugs, vulnerabilities, or any other technical defects.
+Use at your own risk.